semabit/cordova-icon/README.md

      $ cordova-icon --android-v7

+ To generate notification icons for cordova-android use the following:

+     $ cordova-icon --icon-notification=notification.png

 #### Notes:

 - Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)